libris/pocql/README.md

 Combinations:

-    Electronic AND genreForm lcsh:Physics AND genreForm lcsh:Cosmology AND author "Some Body"
+    Electronic AND subject lcsh:Physics AND subject lcsh:Cosmology AND author "Some Body"

 Same combinations in terse (Turtle-like) form:

-    a Electronic; genreForm (lcsh:Physics, lcsh:Cosmology); author "Some Body"
+    a Electronic; subject (lcsh:Physics, lcsh:Cosmology); author "Some Body"

 Grouping:

-    a Electronic AND (genreForm lcsh:Physics OR genreForm lcsh:Cosmology) AND author "Some Body"
+    a Electronic AND (subject lcsh:Physics OR subject lcsh:Cosmology) AND author "Some Body"

 Terse grouping:

-    a Electronic; genreForm (lcsh:Physics | lcsh:Cosmology); author "Some Body"
+    a Electronic; subject (lcsh:Physics | lcsh:Cosmology); author "Some Body"

 Compact form 1: